mattyoung101/gameoflife/README.md

 You will need:

 - GLFW (`sudo apt install libglfw3 libglfw3-dev`)
-- OpenGL 4.4 or newer
+- OpenGL 4.1 or newer (probably not a hard limit, just chosen based on what my system supports)

 ## Licence
 Mozilla Public Licence v2.0